Featured Story

 Words by Hugh Webster

-Images by Mark Hamblin & Tierney Lloyd
+Images by Mark Hamblin and Tierney Lloyd

 Muirburn – the controlled burning of vegetation for land management purposes – has been practiced for centuries, but as the Scottish Government reviews its policy on wildlife management and muirburn, is repeatedly burning our landscape really the best way to protect it?